TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/smol_config_aa1.json > smol-v4.log 2>&1 ; \
 PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/mediom_config.json > mediom-v4.log 2>&1' &
 ```
+Final model 2x attempt scores
+smol aa1: 12.25%
+mediom aa2: STILL RUNNING

+Notes:
+- I also ran the best model on aa1 and it scored only 1.8%, indicating that more training helps the score EVEN if the validation loss is falling.
+This means the validation loss alone is not all that useful.
+Perhaps it indicates overfitting when it falls, but there is something beneficial happening with more training that is still not seen.

 #### Fixing up augmentations and running v3
 Fixes: